abdoul-gambo/oic-cluster-installation/README.md

 ### Cluster-installation

 This post show the HDP cluster installation.
+The installation is made from external host: `instance-1_`

 > Install prerequisite